By Manav Singh and Sabir Aden, JCamp Class of 2021

-Whether it’s covering the collapse of a Miami condo building that killed more than 100 people or covering the war in Iraq, Calvan has lived and breathed human tragedy and struggle during more than two decades of his career.
+Whether it’s covering the collapse of a Miami condo building that killed nearly 100 people or covering the war in Iraq, Calvan has lived and breathed human tragedy and struggle during more than two decades of his career.

 But he wouldn’t trade any of it, Calvan, 56, said.

-Born in Waimanalo, Hawaii to a Filipino-American family living on a dairy farm, Calvan began to develop his love of the written word in middle school.
+Born in the Philippines, Calvan moved to Hawaii with his family when he was 4.
+He grew up on a dairy farm in Waimanalo, Hawaii and began to develop his love of the written word in middle school.
 There, he put together a newspaper for a class project and the affair began to blossom.
 Then, at Wallace Rider Farrington High School in Honolulu, he said he got bored of his Spanish class and dropped it for a news writing class.